matheusoaresdias/matheusoaresdias/README.md

 ## 👨🏻‍💻 Matheus Soares
 **Hi, how are you?**

-My name is Matheus Soares.
-I'm from Brazil :brazil:
-I'm a **Web Developer**, that has been working as a **Front-End** developer with HTML5, CSS3, Typescript, Tailwind and React.
-I'm also a **Back-End** developer with Node.js, Typescript, Nest.js, PostgreSQL and MongoDB.
+Hi, I'm Matheus Soares.
+I'm a web developer from Brazil, and I'm all about building great things on both the front-end (HTML5, CSS3, TypeScript, Tailwind, and React) and the back-end (Node.js, TypeScript, Nest.js, PostgreSQL, and MongoDB).

+My journey has also led me into the cloud, where I enjoy working with services on both AWS and Azure.
+I love architecting solutions that are not just functional, but also resilient and scalable.
+This includes applying principles like load balancing for distributing traffic, and implementing circuit breakers to prevent system failures from cascading.
+I also have a strong focus on CI/CD, automating the path from code to production to ensure a fast and reliable delivery process.

-I'm a lover of knowledge and imagination.
+I'm a lover of knowledge and imagination, and my passion is solving problems and taking on new challenges.
-Passionate about solving problems.
-Always open to new challenges and ready to face changes.

 :earth_americas: **"Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world" - Albert Einstein** :earth_americas: